JGreyScales/OnlineMarketPlaceTest/backend/README.md

     ### Methods
     - populateObjectFromProductID
-    - get transactionID
+    - gettransactionID
-    - get ProductID
+    - getProductID
-    - get priceAmount
+    - getPriceAmount
-    - get productName
+    - getProductName
-    - get date
+    - getDate

 ## transactionController.js - TransactionList
 - allows a user to get a transaction chain using one of any (transaction ID, seller ID, user ID, product ID) (if sent by a user, their userID will be used automatically to only filter their results)